Areas of expertise

 Long Term High Risk Employee to continue?

-For the same reasons why some victims of crime will not report the crime against themselves.
+For the same reasons why some victims of crime will not report a crime against themselves.

 - Most people want to believe it's not really happening or at least, it's not a problem.